gsbdarc/rf_bootcamp_2025/docs/day3.md

 What have we learned so far:

-- made a virtual environment that can be run on the Yens as a kernel or interactively
+- Made a virtual environment that can be run on the Yens as a kernel or interactively
-- made a python script that calls OpenAI API to extract key pieces of information from one Form 3 filing
+- Made a python script that calls OpenAI API to extract key pieces of information from one Form 3 filing
-- talked about LLM structured outputs and how useful they are
+- Talked about LLM structured outputs and how useful they are

 Let's start by downloading some scripts to the Yens, making a new virtual env and running a python script to extract information from Form 3 using structured outputs.